Colorado Lending Source's Response to COVID-19

 Paycheck Protection Program (PPP)

-For current PPP borrowers, please note that we are still waiting to hear back from SBA on forgiveness details.
-We will be in touch via email once we know when the process is finalized.
+For current PPP borrowers, please note that we are still waiting to hear back from SBA on final forgiveness details.
+We will be in touch via email once the process is finalized.

 PPP General Program Details: